 Our relationships are not here to fulfill or complete us.
 Only we can do that.

 In my current relationship, I find that, while my partner wants to be all of these things for me, it isn’t his duty to be.
 So, the more I uncover about myself, the more fluent I become in the language of my cycle, the more I can release him from these responsibilities and the broader our understanding of our Love together can be.
 In a phrase, my cycle awareness has freed both of us.
 Here is why & how:

-Being in a heterosexual relationship in a culture that has yet to normalize menstrual cycle awareness meant my partner was relatively uninformed about the menstrual cycle.
+Being in a heterosexual relationship in a culture that has yet to normalize menstrual cycle awareness meant my partner was pretty uninformed about the menstrual cycle.
 How could he be informed about my cycle when even I had so much to uncover about myself?
 But one thing was abundantly clear to us both: with every descent into my pre-menstruum, he became my figurative punching bag for all of the criticisms I refused to hold about myself.
 When I gave too much of my energy away to the whims of others in inner spring & summer, come inner autumn I would feel unfulfilled, disconnected & frustrated with my lack of boundaries.
-Him & I would get into these explosive & anxious arguments each month because, rather than taking response-ability for my own lack of discernment, it became his job to soothe my discomfort.
+Him & I would get into heated arguments each month because, rather than taking response-ability for my own lack of discernment, it became his job to soothe my discomfort.
 Not only did he fail to soothe these deep discomforts (because only I can do that), but his attempts to only further entangled me in this illusion I was living in, that cried, ‘If I am feeling uncomfortable, it’s somebody else’s fault!’